 An offset account is a savings account linked to your home loan.
 The more money you have in the offset account, the less you owe on your mortgage.

 *For example* If you owe $500,000 on your home and have an offset account with $50,000, you now owe $450,000 on your mortgage.

-The offset account is an excellent incentive to save money and, at the same time you lower mortgage and interest payments.
-Because it is separate from your home loan, your offset account has no limits regarding how much you can withdraw.
+The offset account is an excellent incentive to save money, and at the same time you lower mortgage and interest payments.
+Due to being separate from your home loan, your offset account has no limits regarding how much you can withdraw.
 So, if an unforeseen event occurs, you still have access to your savings.
 However, when you change the amount in the offset, the amount you save on your mortgage will also change.

 A word of caution.
-Read the fine print before finalising an offset account Most institutions charge a fee for this service.
+Read the fine print before finalising an offset account as most institutions charge a fee for this service.
 If you have a relatively small amount of money to put in the account, you may find it is not worth paying a fee for the service.

 The option of refinancing is potentially an attractive money-saving option for many homeowners.
 Getting a lower interest rate can significantly reduce the final price of your home and the required monthly payment.
 If you can, continue to pay the same amount that you paid before you refinanced.

 When you are considering a new loan, a good place to start is by deciding the features in your present mortgage that you would like to keep.
 Then compare the interest rates on similar loans and contact your current lender and ask them to match the rates you found.
 Often, a lender will cooperate to retain your business.
 However, if they do not opt to work with you, you still have the other loan choices you discovered during your research.
 If you do not have a good credit rating, refinancing may not be available.

 Before you make any changes to your loan, make sure that you understand all of the ins and outs of your new mortgage.
 Check for fees and any hidden costs that can make changing more expensive than you anticipated.